 We reserve the right to change the terms of this Notice at any time.
 We reserve the right to make the new Notice provisions effective for all health information we currently maintain, as well as any health information we receive in the future.
 If we make material or important changes to our privacy practices, we will promptly revise our Notice.
 We will post a copy of the current Notice in our patient waiting room area.
 Each version of the Notice will have an effective date listed on the first page.
 Updates to this Notice are also available at our website, www.affiliatedoncologists.com.

-If you have any questions about this Notice or would like to file a complaint about our privacy practices, please direct your inquiries to: Wendy Kupiec-Director of Clinical Operations-10604 Southwest Highway, Ste.
+If you would like to file a complaint about our privacy practices, please direct your inquiries to: Jennifer Barker, Practice Administrator or Jill Hellman, Manager Quality Assurance.
+Southwest Highway, Ste.
 200, Chicago Ridge, IL 60415.
 You may also file a complaint with the Secretary of the Department of Health and Human Services.
 You will not be retaliated against or penalized for filing a complaint.